Koudela/eArc-data/README.md

 first. `data_persist` can be called without argument, to trigger the saving of the scheduled entities without the need to explicit save any entity.

-To save multiple entities there is a `data_persist_stack` function.
+To save multiple entities there is a `data_persist_batch` function.

 #### data load